yuanliueur/TFT_ScenarioForecaster/README.md

 - Pre-Trained Models: Pre-trained models used in the scenario forecasting tool
 - Results Logs: Logs used to store results from training iterations
 - Data Descriptive Analysis: jupyter notebook used for Section 4 of the research
+- requirements.txt contains all the versions of the packages used in the virtual environment (note that not all packages are necessarily used in the coding)

 ## How to use the forecaster?
-- Make sure that Pytorch is correctly installed (see: https://github.com/pytorch/pytorch#from-source for an extensive explanation)
+- Make sure that Pytorch is correctly installed!! (see: https://github.com/pytorch/pytorch#from-source for an extensive explanation)
 - Change product type to desired target commodity
 - Run all cells
-- Change energy price and trading intensity to generate scenario forecasts interactively
+- Change product type, energy price and trading intensity to generate scenario forecasts interactively